 Switlik has worked at UALR from 2000 to 2002 and rejoined the university full time in Summer 2003.
 He is the primary athletic trainer for men's basketball and coordinates care for all Trojan athletic programs.

 Before coming to UALR, Switlik worked for a year as an industrial rehab coordinator for HealthSouth of Little Rock.
 He was head athletic trainer at the University of Arkansas-Monticello in 1999-00 and has also worked for Arkansas Sports Medicine and the Arkansas GlacierCats hockey team.

 A native of Little Rock, Switlik graduated from Catholic High in 1990 and went on to earn his bachelor's of science in athletic training at the University of Arkansas in Fayetteville in 1995.
 He obtained his master's of science in sports psychology from Springfield College in 1997.

-Neal begins his third season with the UALR Athletic Training staff in 2013-14 after serving the previous three seasons at Belhaven University in Jackson, Miss.
-A four-year letterman on the UALR men's basketball team from 1997-2001, Neal's primary duties at UALR include providing coverage for the women's basketball and soccer teams.
+Neal begins his fifth season with the UALR Athletic Training staff in 2015-16 after serving the previous three seasons at Belhaven University in Jackson, Miss.
+A four-year letterman on the UALR men's basketball team from 1997-2001, Neal's primary duties at UALR include providing coverage for the women's basketball team.
 He is certified by the NATABOC and licensed in the state of Arkansas.

 He graduated from UALR in 2003 with a bachelor's degree in health science, and went on to finish his athletic training degree at the University of West Alabama.
 While at West Alabama, Neal spent two summers (2006-07) as an intern with the Atlanta Falcons of the National Football League.